 42. Ditch travel tours

 Travelling across South East Asia?
 Save money and ditch travel tours.
 Spend some time reading up on the destination and designing your own itinerary.
-If you need advice, look around for local guides away from the city centres to show you around the region.
+If you need advice, look around for local guides away from the city centres or use travel apps to show you around the region.
 But stay away from booking tours and save money.

 Tip: Up your flexibility by choosing a self-drive car with GPS.

 You really don’t want to end up broke in a foreign land.
 If you come across a health hazard during your vacation or business trip, or if you lose your luggage, you are going to royally miss buying a travel insurance.
 So, you might think that you are saving money by not buying one, but you really aren’t.
 Make sure you study in detail the offerings by each travel insurance company and then take a call of which travel insurance suits you the most.